okleine/spitfirefox/README.md

 ### Screenshots

-The following screenshots exmplarly show a request to observe coap://vs0.inf.ethz.ch/obs and the (first) response.
+The following screenshots exmplarly show a request to coap://vs0.inf.ethz.ch/obs and the response.

 Request Fragment | Response Fragment
 -----------------|------------------